dirac-institute/sorcha/docs/support.rst

 ======================================

 .. tip::
    Something not working?
-Have you checked the :ref:`troubleshooting` to see if your problem is covered there?
+Have you checked the :ref:`troubleshooting` page to see if your problem is covered there?

 Contributions are very welcome.
 If there is a feature or functionality not yet available in Sorcha, we encourage you to propose the feature or share your code with the new enhancements.